Download

 Keyword Mapping: Translate Words Into Operations Instantly

 Every math word problem uses signal language.
-Learning these keywords is like having a decoder ring once you recognize them, the operation becomes obvious.
+Learning these keywords is like having a decoder ring; once you recognize them, knowing how to answer word problems in math becomes obvious.

 math keyword to operation mapping chart: addition, subtraction, multiplication